ProdataSQL/Fabric/01_SqlClientAAD/README.md

 Ths avoids timeouts as Azure.Identity alwasy tries Managed Identity First.

 2. If doing frequent connections you need to consider caching the AccessToken.
 By default is valid for an hour, but re-caling the
-TokenRequets on each connection request can be a second or so of wasted time.
+TokenRequest on each connection request can be a second or so of wasted time.

 <pre><code class='language-cs'>